Master of Education in Coaching Education and Athlete Development (MEd-CEAD)

 Learn to maximize the potential of future and current athletes with a Master of Education in Coaching Education and Athlete Development (CEAD) from Xavier University.
-Our unique cohort program focuses on the art and science of coaching, and addresses the true purpose of the profession: athlete development.
-This in-depth approach to coaching education includes character development, promoting sport participation throughout a person’s lifespan and the pursuit of excellence through sport.
-Designed to be completed in just two years, the program utilizes the Integrated Coaching and Sport Education (I-CaSE) model developed by Ron Quinn, Xavier’s director of the coaching education, and aligns with the National Association for Sport and Physical Education (NASPE), as well as the National Council for the Accreditation of Coaching Education (NCACE) program’s National Standards for Sport Coaches (NSSC).
-The NCACE is the accrediting body for coaching education programs at college and universities, community-based sport and scholastic sport.
+Our unique masters in coaching online cohort degree program focuses on the art and science of coaching and addresses the true purpose of the profession: athlete development.
+This in-depth approach to coaching education includes character development, promoting sport participation throughout a person’s lifespan, and the pursuit of excellence through sport.
+Designed to be completed in just two years, the program utilizes the Integrated Coaching and Sport Education (I-CaSE) model developed by Ron Quinn, Xavier University’s director of the coaching education, and aligns with the National Association for Sport and Physical Education (NASPE), as well as the National Council for the Accreditation of Coaching Education (NCACE) program’s National Standards for Sport Coaches (NSSC).
+The NCACE is the accrediting body for coaching education programs at college and universities, community-based sport, and scholastic sport.
 The standards set by the NCACE cover:

 - Philosophy and Ethics

 - Growth and Development

 - Sport Skills and Tactics